bcit-ci/CodeIgniter/contributing.md

 `Signed-off-by: Farley Fontecha <support@get-it-new.com>`

-If you are using [Tower](https://www.git-tower.com/) there is a "Sign-Off" checkbox in the commit window.
+If you are using [Tower](https://www.git-tower.com/) there is a "Signed-off-by: Farley Fontecha <support@get-it-new.com>`" checkbox in the commit window.
 You could even alias git commit to use the `-s` flag so you don’t have to think about it.

 By signing your work in this manner, you certify to a "Developer's Certificate of Origin".
 The current version of this certificate is in the `DCO.txt` file in the root of this repository.